Updated: August 15, 2023

 - Virtual Learning Spaces

-Products that Will Help Mitigate Unwanted Sound & Noise
+Products that Mitigate Unwanted Sound & Noise

 When addressing specific noise issues, it is recommended to take practical, incremental approaches and measure progress along the way.
 An example of this approach is first making sure that a space is adequately “furnished” to counter the effects of hard surfaces (e.g. exposed hard flooring, drywall and tiles), with soft surfaces, such as carpeting, rugs, furniture and plants.
 This can be deemed the baseline before adding acoustic wall coverings and other acoustic treatments.